isZhiyangWang/3dVis/src/viz.md

   flex-direction: column;
   align-items: center;
   justify-content: space-around;
-  background-color: transparent; /* Set to transparent since we will use the pseudo-element for background */
+  background-color: white; /* Set to transparent since we will use the pseudo-element for background */
   box-shadow: 0 4px 8px rgba(0,0,0,0.1); /* Subtle shadow for depth */
   border-radius: 10px; /* Slightly rounded corners */
   padding: 20px;